Dengue cases are surging in mainland France: what do you need to know?

 Four different types of viruses, but no cross-immunity

-Mosquito control as a means of prevention
+Mosquito control as a preventive measure

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.